 Co-curated projects include: Journey to the Lower World: Marcus Coates, EVA International, Limerick (2012); Periodical Review, Pallas Contemporary Projects, Dublin (2012); Vedere un oggetto, verdure la luce / To see an object, to see the light, Fondazione Sandretto Re Rebaudengo, Guarene/Turin (2011); Nevertheless Faith is in the Air, Moderna Museet, Stockholm (2010); Invocation of My Demon Brother, Irish Film Institute, Dublin (2010).
 Moore was assistant curator at Dublin City Gallery The Hugh Lane for several years and worked on a number of exhibitions, including Disturbance: Willie Doherty (2011); Civil Rights.
 Richard Hamilton/Rita Donagh (2011); A Terrible Beauty: Francis Bacon (2009); Now’s The Time (2008); Egg Fight: Yinka Shonibare (2008).

-Moore has participated in several residencies, including The Curatorial Studio Award at Temple Bar Gallery and Studios, Dublin (2009/10); Curators Residency Programme at Fondazione Sandretto Re Rebaudengo, Turin (2011); Israeli Center for Digital Art Research Residency, Holon (2012); and Pilotprojekt Gropiusstadt Residency Programme, Berlin (2007).
-Moore is a member of the International Association of Art Critics and the Society for Psychical Research.
+Moore has participated in several residencies including the One-to-One residency at Cove Park, Argyll and Bute (2016); 1646 project space residency, The Hague (2015); Israeli Centre for Digital Art Research Residency, Holon (2012), Young Curators Residency Programme at Fondazione Sandretto Re Rebaudengo, Turin (2011) Curatorial Studio Award at Temple Bar Gallery and Studios, Dublin (2009/10) and Pilotprojekt Gropiusstadt Residency Programme, Berlin (2007).
+Moore is a member of AICA (International Association of Art Critics) and IKT (International Association of Curators of Contemporary Art).
 He has written extensively for exhibition catalogues, websites, magazines and journals.